Now Reading

 pizza margherita wine pairings

-It’s best to stick to the adage, “what grows together goes together”, meaning you don’t need to look any further than red Italian wines to pair perfectly with a pie topped with red (tomatoes), green (basil), and white (mozzarella).
+It’s best to stick to the adage, “what grows together goes together,” meaning you don’t need to look any further than red Italian wines to pair perfectly with a pie topped with red (tomatoes), green (basil), and white (mozzarella).

-Inspired by the colors of the Italian national flag, the date of its precise creation is a bit hazy.
+Inspired by the colors of the Italian national flag, the date of its precise creation is hazy.
 Pizza Margherita (or Margherita pizza, as most Americans say) is undoubtedly named after the Queen of Italy, Margherita of Savoy, who reigned from January 9, 1878, to July 29, 1900.

 Image from Wikipedia